ctozzi/kontena/docs/getting-started/installing/upgrading.md

 ```

 ** Custom Installs**
-- update master, agent and cli to 0.16
+- update Master, agent and CLI to 0.16

 ** Migration steps **